Protesters march from Whitehall to the Iranian embassy in London, calling for a regime change in Iran. PA

 Those attending wanted to “come together and respond to the Iranian people's quest, as well as the free world's quest and desire to see the collective, pluralistic Iranian opposition unite”, he said.
 “This group felt that they want to respond to that desire, so we assembled for the past two days representation of every single ethnic group in Iran.”

-Mr Youssefiani said Freedom House, which is largely funded by the US government, had been leading those efforts but logistical challenges including visa issues for some would-be attendees resulted in the venue being switched to London.
+Mr Youssefiani said Freedom House, which receives some funding from the US government, had been leading those efforts in the US, but logistical challenges, including visa issues for some would-be attendees, resulted in the venue being switched to London.
 Freedom House declined to comment for this story.

 The talks come at a critical time in Iran.
 US President Donald Trump last month said “help is on its way” as Iranian authorities killed thousands of demonstrators who took to the streets to protest against the dire state of the economy.